#3: Why do I Workout?*

 As a teenager, I remember scrolling through pictures of female bodybuilders on Instagram and admiring their muscle definition and strength.
 I never figured out why, but some part of me has always known that I want to look like that.
 In high school gym class, we occasionally had free time.
 My friends would gossip and walk around the track, but I always ran straight to the old, dirty machines and free weights.
 I never made real progress or expected to at that time, but feeling sore the next day made me feel like accomplished.

 When I started playing college tennis, I was much weaker than my teammates.
 The strength coach gave me dumbbells instead of a barbell to bench.
-He corrected my deadlift form more than anyone else's.
+He corrected my deadlift form more than anyone else.
 I know he was trying to help, but I felt like the special attention put my weakness on center stage.
-I know I needed the help, but it felt condescending.
-I hope my teammates didn't notice that I was often in tears of frustration during conditioning.
-I could complete the running, but I was always the slowest by far.
-(It was the same in high school.)
-The coach stopped penalizing the team when I couldn't make the required sprint times.
-I tried to convince myself it was okay that I was slow because I could play tennis as well as anyone, but it didn't make me feel better.
+I needed help, but it felt condescending.
+I hope my teammates didn't notice that how often I was brought to tears of frustration during conditioning.
+I could complete the running, but I was the slowest.
+By far.
+It was the same in high school.
+At some point, the coach stopped penalizing the team when I couldn't make the required sprint times.
+I tried to convince myself it was okay that I was slow because I was keeping up on the court, but it didn't make me feel better.

 After the spring season of my first year, I started lifting on my own.
-I wish I could say it was because I was fed up with being weak and slow, but I think I was bored and depressed after a breakup.
-Since then, I continued to lift consistently and channel my weakness into motivation.
+I wish I could say it was because I was fed up with being weak and slow, but I was mostly just bored and depressed after a breakup.
+Since then, I continue to lift consistently and channel my weakness into motivation.
 The more time I dedicate to the gym, the more passionate I become.
 In my final fitness test before leaving the tennis team, I did 10 push-ups.
-A few teammates (jokingly or not) claimed I cheated because my chest was so much closer to the cone at the bottom than anyone else's.
-No one meant the comments about my chest to offend me, but it hurt.
+A few teammates (jokingly or not) claimed that I cheated because my chest was so much closer to the cone at the bottom than anyone else's.
+Even though I give the benefit of the doubt that no one meant the comments about my chest to offend me, it hurt.
 Having a larger chest meant that I had more weight to pick up from the cone.
 My fitness scores were better after months of lifting, but still low.

 I've been told that I'd be a better athlete if I had a smaller chest.
 I've been asked repeatedly if it hurts to run.
 I let my my chest become a part of my excuse for why I couldn't keep up with teammates, but it was just an excuse.
 Looking back now, I'm flattered that people were willing to justify why I wasn't as strong or fast as anyone else.
 They were at least trying to help.